 REID HOFFMAN: That’s Payal Kadakia.
 She’s been on stage since she was three years old.

 KADAKIA: My earliest memories would be waking up on Saturday morning and going to one of my friends’ basements and we would dance together with a group of 10 girls and learn Indian folk dances, which really connected me to my culture, it connected me to my ancestors.

 HOFFMAN: Her talent for what we’d now call “Bollywood-style” dance was a combination of technical skills with empathy.

-KADAKIA: Indian dance has a lot of obviously skills associated with it from just regular technical skills but it also has this beautiful expression associated with it, too, which taught me like, wow, you can actually help someone feel something when you express yourself.
+KADAKIA: Indian dance has a lot of obvious skills associated with it from just regular technical skills but it also has this beautiful expression associated with it, too, which taught me like, wow, you can actually help someone feel something when you express yourself.